-- Don't walk alone late in the evening. - Don't study alone in classroom buildings at night. - Do walk in well-lit areas. - Do walk with confidence and self-assurance. - Do know where phones in the area are located. - Do read all caution and warning labels on containers.
+- Don't walk alone late in the evening. - Don't study alone in classroom buildings at night. - Do walk in well-lit areas. - Do walk with confidence and self-assurance. - Do know where emergency callboxes are located. - Do read all caution and warning labels on containers.